Aschaffenburg to Bamberg

 - Accommodation for 7 nights

-- Free glass of wine or beer with dinner
+- 6 dinners served with glass of wine or beer

 - Coffee & tea on board available throughout the day